DorianYellow/AI-Patent-Maker/README.md

 # 💡 AI Patent Maker !

-- `AI Patent Maker` is an LLM-based service that assists with the complex and challenging task of drafting patent documents.
+AI Patent Maker is an LLM-based service that assists with the complex and challenging task of drafting patent documents.

-- Simply write down your idea, and AI Patent Maker will help you bring it to life with detailed specifications.
+Simply write down your idea, and AI Patent Maker will help you bring it to life with detailed specifications.
-- The invention cited in the below example is based on the following patent invention : reg_no 1020240121955

 <p align="center">
   <img src="https://github.com/user-attachments/assets/240e3985-02d0-41b5-94a1-ccbd39aa14ae" width="777px" alt="GIF description"/>
 </p>